GarageBand: GarageBand for iOS

 On March 2, 2011, Apple announced a version of GarageBand for the iPad.
 It has many features similar to the macOS version.
 Music can be created using the on-screen instruments, which include keyboards, drums, a sampler, and various "smart instruments".
-It also acts as a multitrack recording studio with Stompbox effects and guitar amps.
+It also acts as a multitrack recording studio with stomp box effects and guitar amps.
 Songs can be emailed or sent to an iTunes Library.
 Additionally, projects can be imported to GarageBand for macOS, where they are further editable.
 This feature also allows instruments from the iOS platform to be savable to software instrument library on the Mac.
-However projects created in the macOS version cannot be opened in the iOS version.
+However, projects created in the macOS version cannot be opened in the iOS version.
 The app is compatible with iPhone 3GS or higher, the third generation iPod Touch or higher, and all versions of the iPad, including the iPad Mini.
 The app, with all instruments included, was available for $6.99 from the Apple App Store.
 In 2017, it was made free.

 Instruments

-GarageBand comes with a wide range of different instruments for the user to use.
+GarageBand comes with a wide range of instruments.
 All non-drum instruments (with the exception of the koto) come with the functionality to limit the note selection to different musical scales.

 Keyboard

 The keyboard is set up like a standard keyboard, and features several keyboard instruments, including grand piano, electric piano, various organs, clavinet, synth leads, synth pads, and bass synths.
 It also has many different non-keyboard instrument sounds including versions of many of the other instruments, for example users can use the keyboard to play guitar, bass and string sounds.
 In version 2.2, the Alchemy Synth synth engine from Logic Pro was also added to the keyboard.
-The keyboard has several additional features including a pitch bend, arpeggiator and "autoplay" function (which will play one of 4 rhythms for each instrument).
+The keyboard has several additional features including a pitch bend, arpeggiator and "autoplay" function (which will play one of four rhythms for each instrument).
 Many of the instruments have adjustable parameters such as Attack, Cutoff and Resonance.
 Prior to version 2.2 there was also a separate "Smart Keyboard" instrument which was arranged like the other smart instruments, allowing the user to play chords on a limited selection of keyboard instruments (piano, electric piano, organ, clavinet, and four adjustable synthesizers).
 This functionality has since been integrated into the main keyboard instrument in version 2.2 with the new "Chord Strips" that allow the user to access the layout from the Smart Keyboard using any keyboard instrument.